forchain/user-fingerprint/manual/Introduction.md

 ---

 #### 3. Log In account in differnt countries (browser)
-Did you recall that we used Chrome browser to simulate UAE device whereas Firefox to Chinese device?
+Did you recall that we used the Chrome browser to simulate UAE device whereas Firefox to Chinese device?
 Now we are trying to log the China user in UAE or vice versa to simulate the situation that one user shared his account to his unsubscribed friend in another country, which violates the one machine one device policy of the website and would make a great loss to it.

 ![Log Out-UAE User](images/LogOut-UAEUser.jpg)
 > Now we are in UAE and are trying to login China User